 When there's a crisis there's usually a feeling of being vulnerable.
 A threat may be obvious and physical such as the environment you're in not being particularly safe.
-Or it may be more subtle - as if your inner sense of yourself as a person is under attack.
+Or it may be more subtle - as if your inner sense of yourself as a person and as a man is under attack.
 You may feel that you can't cope with the feeling of threat.
-Being abused as a child can trigger a number of threats for you as an adult.
+Being abused as a boy can trigger a number of threats for you as a man.

 Starting to get memories can leave you feeling vulnerable.
+Men are usually brought up to think of themselves as 'strong'.
+It can be a shock to think that this could have happened to you.

 If you're having a lot of distress you may start to feel out of control.
+Again, boys are usually taught that they should be in control and not give in to emotions.
+Feeling out of control can be very frightening.

-Feeling like this can be very frightening.
-Remembering and dealing with your abuse can change the way you think about yourself as an adult and that can feel threatening.
+Remembering and dealing with your abuse can change the way you think about yourself as a man.
+Boys tend to grow up trying to think of themselves as strong and independent, like heroes in films.
+Adults tend to encourage them to think this.
+Remembering your pain as a boy may affect this view of yourself and that can feel threatening.

 You may feel confused sexually and question what effect the abuse has had regarding this.
-You may wonder if your sex drive and desires have been affected.
+You may wonder if what happened makes you 'less than a man'.
+You may wonder if your sex drive has been affected.
 If you're gay you may wonder whether you're gay because you were abused.
-All this is very unsettling and may threaten the way you see yourself sexually and as a woman.
+All of this is very unsettling and may threaten the way you see yourself sexually.